CreateSean/craft-starter/README.md

 - **Standard Hero** - image, Hero Title, Copy, Button
 - **Basic Hero** - no image, just a title and a dark background
 - **Slider Hero** - same as standard but operates as a slider - maximum 5 slides

+There is also a basic matrix field for a content builder.
+Once I have more time I will create a longform content CKEditor field to replace the matrix content builder.

 ## Composer nuke